 “We’re thrilled to acquire this production facility and provide a new and brighter future for the 116 people at the plant who were slated to lose their jobs,” said Craig R. Nelson, President of Safari Circuits.
 “The similar production work performed at both plants made this a logical move that should lead to an increase in customer orders for both operations.
 We’re fortunate to have had the support of the Waséyabek leadership team in assessing and executing this transaction.”

-The newly acquired facility will now be called Safari Grand Rapids.
-Since the completion of the sale in September, Safari management has worked with on-site leadership in Grand Rapids to assess the capabilities of the staff and explore new business development opportunities.
-In just two months, the Grand Rapids plant has secured significant new customer orders.
-The company is now planning to invest $750,000 in new equipment and hire more than 20 additional employees to meet the increased customer demand.
+The newly acquired facility will now be known as Safari Grand Rapids.
+Since the sale was completed in September, Safari’s management team has worked closely with on-site leadership in Grand Rapids.
+First, they assessed the skills and capabilities of the existing staff.
+Next, they explored new business development opportunities.
+As a result, the plant secured significant new customer orders within just two months.

-“This is terrific news for the Grand Rapids business community,” said Rick Baker, President & CEO of the Grand Rapids Chamber.
-“When a plant of this size shuts down, it impacts not only their workers, but the companies that do business with them as well.
-Safari and Waséyabek’s decision to acquire the plant and expand its operations is a wonderful reversal of fortune for the workers and our business community.”
+“This is terrific news for the Grand Rapids business community,” said Rick Baker, President and CEO of the Grand Rapids Chamber.
+“When a plant of this size shuts down, it affects not only workers but also the businesses that rely on it.
+However, Safari and Waséyabek’s decision to acquire the facility and expand operations represents a positive turnaround for both employees and the wider community.”

 This is the second business acquisition by a Waséyabek portfolio company this year.
 In February, Zip Xpress and Green Transportation announced they had acquired Great Lakes Warehousing in Holland.
 The acquisition included more than 150 acres of vacant land that could be used for future business development.